toonvanstrijp/nestjs-i18n/README.md

 - from V3.0.0 on we load translations based on their directory name instead of file name.
 Change your translations files to the structure above: [info](https://github.com/ToonvanStrijp/nestjs-i18n#structure)

 # Special contributions
-- @choem for giving pizza
+- @Choem for giving pizza